TUPE – Transfer of Undertaking

 • When an employer outsources a service or makes a service provision change

-• Where an employer grants or takes over a lease of licence of premises and operates the same business from those premises.
+• Where an employer grants or takes over a lease of the license of premises and operates the same business from those premises.

 What is transferred under TUPE?